4. Join Graphics with Data

 repeat

-The repeat operation applies to any mark or glyph, and replaces it with a collection of marks/glyphs, each mark/glyph in the collection represents a unique value in the optional field parameter.
-In the figure below, we repeat a mark by the field “Age Group”.
-There are four unique values in the field “Age Group”, so we get a collection of four marks.
-If the field parameter is unspecified, a glyph is created for every tuple (row) in the data table.
+The repeat operation applies to any mark or glyph, and replaces it with a collection of marks/glyphs, each mark/glyph in the collection represents a unique value in the optional attribute parameter.
+In the figure below, we repeat a mark by the attribute “Age Group”.
+There are four unique values in the attribute “Age Group”, so we get a collection of four marks.
+If the attribute parameter is unspecified, a glyph is created for every item (row) in the data table.
 The generated marks are peers of each other.
 They have the same visual properties, including position and size, so these marks will overlap.
 The figure below is meant to show clearly the number of marks generated.
 It does not accurately reflect the positions of the generated marks.

-All the tuples with the same field value are joined with each corresponding mark as its data scope.
+All the items with the same attribute value are joined with each corresponding mark as its data scope.
 For example, the data scope of the first mark in the generated collection is the first four rows with “Age Group” equal to “Below 30”.

 Repeat